 A common problem when dealing with wills is missing heirs.
 If a beneficiary can’t be easily located this can cause delays to the probate process.
 There are different scenarios in the case of missing heirs.
-For example, in certain cases an heir can be named in the will but their whereabouts are unknown and in other cases the heir can’t be identified or located.
-Beneficiaries can also be unaware that they are entitled to inheritance, particularly in the case where wills haven’t been left.
+For example, in certain cases, an heir can be named in the will but their whereabouts are unknown and in other cases, the heir can’t be identified or located.
+Beneficiaries can also be unaware that they are entitled to inheritance, particularly in the case where will haven’t been left.

 In the case that the missing heir is identified, but their whereabouts are unknown the executor of the will must make reasonable efforts to try to find them.
 This can be challenging.
 Without access to the resources they need to locate them, there aren’t many options apart from putting ads in local newspapers or searching for them online.
 The more information they have about the missing heir, the easier it will be to locate them.

 If the deceased has not left a will then heirs need to be identified as well as located which can be a lengthy procedure.
 Whether or not someone is entitled to claim inheritance depends largely on their relationship to the deceased, and in the case that there is no immediate family or spouse, this can complicate things further.
 It might be necessary to resort to using probate tracing experts to trace beneficiaries back through the family tree.